Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Knox's 11 receiving yards per game in his four matchups against the Jets are 28.5 fewer than his over/under for Sunday's game.
+- Against the Jets, Knox has averaged 11 receiving yards per game in his four career matchups, 29.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- Knox did not record a catch in last week's game versus the Falcons.
+- Knox did not have a catch in last week's game against the Falcons.

-- Knox has tacked on 49 yards on six grabs and one touchdown during his last three games.
+- Knox has also contributed with six grabs for 49 yards and one touchdown over his last three games.
 He was targeted 10 times and put up 16.3 receiving yards per game.

 Knox's Buffalo Teammates